Growing stone fruits in the home garden

 - Potted plants can be planted any time during the growing season, though spring is ideal, and trees may have leaves when planted.

-Many local nurseries are now carrying plum, cherry, apricot and even a few peach cultivars suitable to this region.
+Many local nurseries are now carrying plum, cherry, apricot and even a few peach varieties suitable to this region.

-- You can order fruit trees online, nurseries around the country carry many of the winter hardy cultivars.
+- You can order fruit trees online, nurseries around the country carry many of the winter hardy varieties.

 - Order early to get the best selection.